pplu/aws-configuration-loader/README.md

 Usage
 =====

-Create SSM parameters with names that follow this structure: `/ENVIRONMENT_NAME/ENVIRONMENT_VARIABLE`.
+Create SSM parameters with names that follow this structure: `/APP_NAME/ENVIRONMENT_NAME/ENVIRONMENT_VARIABLE`.

 When you invoke

 ```
-bin/load_ssm_to_env ENVIRONMENT_NAME:region your_app
+bin/load_ssm_to_env APP_NAME:ENVIRONMENT_NAME:region your_app
 ```

-`your_app` will have all the SSM parameters' values that start with `/ENVIRONMENT_NAME/` accessible as environment variables:
+`your_app` will have all the SSM parameters' values that start with `/APP_NAME/ENVIRONMENT_NAME/` accessible as environment variables:

-`/pre/DBHOST` will be accessible in the environment as `DBHOST` `/pre/DBPASS` will be accessible in the environment as `DBPASS`
+`/appname/pre/DBHOST` will be accessible in the environment as `DBHOST` `/appname/pre/DBPASS` will be accessible in the environment as `DBPASS`

 Parameter creation
 ==================